RotichKipkoech/RotichKipkoech/README.md

 * 🌍  I'm based in Kenya
 * 🖥️  See my portfolio at [ALL ABOUT ME](https://kennedyrotich.netlify.app/)
 * ✉️  You can contact me at [kipkoechrottich@gmail.com](mailto:kipkoechrottich@gmail.com)
-* 🧠  I'm learning Springboot
+* 🧠  I'm Proficient in Springboot
 * 🤝  I'm open to collaborating on social media
 * ⚡  I am Learning GRAPHIC DESIGN